KuoMiko/Textify/README.md

 This repository contains an API based application that has python as a backend code and HTML as the front-end code.
 The application allows user to classify environmental sounds and transcribe speech into text

-by Baby Blink A. Biongcog
+by Baby Blink A. Biongcog, Robin Alexandra B. Remollo, Tristan Alejandro F. Bariñan

 ![demo](https://github.com/user-attachments/assets/1802ffb5-2fc1-4321-941a-33e506427c40)